torabian/fireback/README.md

 # Fireback ‐ Ultimate Go FullStack Framework

 Fireback is a backend framework written in Go, for Go developers.
-Fireback is opinated, it could be making developing of certain type of projecs 20x-30x faster, and easier.
+Fireback is opinated, it could be making developing of certain type of projects 20x-30x faster, and easier.
 Fireback depends on definition files to create entities, actions, dto and uses those definitions to create go code, react code, android and ios.